zb-coder/airport_challenge/README.md

 * **Submit a pull request early.**

 * Finally, please submit a pull request before Monday at 9am with your solution or partial solution.
 However much or little amount of code you wrote please please please submit a pull request before Monday at 9am.

+My README

+For the first user story I want to instruct the plane to land.
+In order to do this I created two spec files (airport_spec.rb and plane_spec.rb).
+I wrote my test by creating new plane and airport classes and made the test in the airport spec to insure that no error was raised when the plane lands.
+In the plane spec file I made a test and in the normal plane file I made a plane class.
+I also got the plane to land using respond_to.
+I tested my unit test and then created a normal rb file called airport and got the test to pass.
+I got up to:

+I plan to finish this challenge by